kvaikunthan/hades-text-adventure-game/README.md

-# hades-text-adventure-game
+# Hades-inspired text adventure game
-A text-adventure game coded in Java where you control Zagreus.
-Your goal is to escape the underworld!
+A simple text adventure game where your goal is to escape by using commands.

+Play the game on Replit [here](https://replit.com/@hummusrn/Hades-text-adventure-game)!
+Hint: type "help" when playing to get a list of the commands